Jacob

 Revelation).

-Jacob testifies, "I have discovered many treasures hidden
+Jacob admits, "I have discovered many treasures hidden

 in the field that I have passed over before.
 This mammoth task has been a profound blessing to myself, and I hope it will be